 Amatsiko is currently running a Nursery and Primary School.
 There are over 120 students ranging from 3 – 12 years.
 Most of these children are orphans, vulnerable, or HIV + or street children.
 These children have either poor or no guardians and need resources to allow them to be educated.

-Our dream is to purchase our own plot of land and one day build our own school with boarding facilities to accommodate the students - a space where they can learn, play and grow in a safe positive environment.
+Our dream is to build permanent school structures on our land with boarding facilities to accommodate the children- a space where they can learn, play and grow in a safe positive environment.

-To achieve our goal, we are seeking expert advice to help us develop a feasible plan to raise the funds necessary.
+To achieve our goal, we are seeking expert advice to help us develop a feasible plan to raise the funds necessary to build these structures.

 *Seth Gillman is the UK Project Co-coordinator for the Amatsiko Organisation (Click Here to read Seth's Profile) Seth is the Financial Administrator for all of our online donations.
 To make a direct donation from your PayPal account you can send it to: firstname.lastname@example.org or use other payment methods through PayPal by using the button below.